-- · Young people;
+- Young people,

-- Transgender, gender diverse
+- Transgender and gender diverse people,

-- · Intersex people
+- Intersex people,

 - Aboriginal and Torres Strait Islander people and

-- · CALD people.
+- CALD people.

 It is important to note here that intersex is not a category of sexual or gender identity.
-People who are intersex may identify as women, men, gay, lesbian, bisexual, heterosexual, transgender, and any number or combination of other sexual and gender identities.
+People who are intersex may identify as women, men, gay, lesbian, bisexual, heterosexual, transgender, and any combination of other sexual and gender identities.